 - Equipment - Ball: Teams shall play with a pebble-grained leather or rubber covered ball in regular or intermediate/youth football sizes. - Flag Belt: Each offensive player shall wear a one-piece quick release belt, without any knots, at the waistline with three (3) flag permanently attached, one (1) flag on each side and one (1) in the center of the back.
 The be must have a spring-loaded clip.
-(No attachable flags) - Defensive Players are not required to wear a flag belt. - Timing & Overtime - The game shall consist of two (20) 20-minute halves (running clock) until the last one (1) minute of each half.
+(No attachable flags) - Defensive Players are not required to wear a flag belt.

+Timing & Overtime

+- The game shall consist of two (20) 20-minute halves (running clock) until the last one (1) minute of each half. - Stops for: incomplete passes, scoring plays, change of possession, out of bounds, or first downs. - Restart on the snap. - Does not start for extra point attempts (untimed down). - Overtime - The team that started with the first overtime possession will possess the ball second in the next overtime.

-116A FLAG FOOTBALL RULES
+Rosters

+- The team roster may contain a maximum of twelve (12) players. - The game may be continued with fewer than the minimum required players as long as the team has a chance to win at the discretion of the officials.

+Scoring

+- Extra Point after Scores: - One (1) point from the 6-yard line.

+Penalty enforcement will change the spot of the attempt, not the point value of the extra point attempt.

+Running the Ball

+- Quarterback (first player gaining possession of the snap) cannot advance the ball across the line of scrimmage at any point during a down even if a legal handoff has occurred (illegal procedure). - Ball carriers must make an effort to avoid defenders with an established position. - No Run Zone: Any ball snapped from on or in these zones must be passed.

+Passing and Receiving

+o If a player steps out of bounds, they may not be the first player to touch the ball.

+Screen Blocking

+- When blocking, arms may be crossed over the chest with hands near the shoulders. - After assuming a legal screen blocking position, a play may move to maintain it, unless the move into an opponent and create contact.

+Formations

-- Stops for: incomplete passes, scoring plays, change of possession, out of bounds, or first downs. - Restart on the snap. - Does not start for extra point attempts (untimed down). - o Overtime - The team that started with the first overtime possession will possess the ball second in the next overtime. - Rosters - The team roster may contain a maximum of ten (10) players. - The game may be continued with fewer than the minimum required players as long as the team has a chance to win at the discretion of the officials. - Scoring - Extra Point after Scores: - One (1) point from the 6-yard line. - Penalty enforcement will change the spot of the attempt, not the point value of the extra point attempt. - Running the Ball - Quarterback (first player gaining possession of the snap) cannot advance the ball across the line of scrimmage at any point during a down even if a legal handoff has occurred (illegal procedure). - o Ball carriers must make an effort to avoid defenders with an established position. - No Run Zone: Any ball snapped from on or in these zones must be passed. - Passing and Receiving - o If a player steps out of bounds, they may not be the first player to touch the ball. - Screen Blocking - When blocking, arms may be crossed over the chest with hands near the shoulders. - After assuming a legal screen blocking position, a play may move to maintain it, unless the move into an opponent and create contact. - Formations - The ball may be snapped between the center's legs or to the side. - The snapper's feet must be behind the line of scrimmage. - The snapper shall pass the ball from its position on the ground in a continuous motion to the quarterback to legally start the play. - The snapper is the only player required on the line of scrimmage at the time of the snap. - Unified Sports - o Special Olympics Unified Sports Principle of Meaningful Involvement language added.
+- The ball may be snapped between the center's legs or to the side. - The snapper's feet must be behind the line of scrimmage. - The snapper shall pass the ball from its position on the ground in a continuous motion to the quarterback to legally start the play. - The snapper is the only player required on the line of scrimmage at the time of the snap.

-117A FLAG FOOTBALL RULES
+Unified Sports

+Special Olympics Unified Sports Principle of Meaningful Involvement language added.

+Penalties

-- Penalties - The yardage may declined when accepting a penalty - Offensive pre-snap penalties are 5 yards, replay down - Offensive post-snap penalties are 5 yards, loss of down - o Defensive pre-snap penalties are 5 yards, replay down - o Defensive post-snap penalties are 5 yards, automatic first down - Unsporting conduct penalties are 10 yards, loss of down or automatic first down - Unsporting Conduct - Unsporting conduct section added - Deleted Items: - Running the Ball - The ball carrier may not spin (it is now legal to spin). - o Screen Blocking - Two (2) lateral or backward step maximum for blockers after legal snap (no limit on numbers of steps, blocker must beat defender to spot).
+- The yardage may declined when accepting a penalty - Offensive pre-snap penalties are 5 yards, replay down - Offensive post-snap penalties are 5 yards, loss of down - Defensive pre-snap penalties are 5 yards, replay down - Defensive post-snap penalties are 5 yards, automatic first down - Unsporting conduct penalties are 10 yards, loss of down or automatic first down

+Unsporting Conduct

+Unsporting conduct section added

+Deleted Items:

+- Running the Ball - The ball carrier may not spin (it is now legal to spin). - Screen Blocking - Two (2) lateral or backward step maximum for blockers after legal snap (no limit on numbers of steps, blocker must beat defender to spot).